snax4a/shy/README.md

 a home page, class schedule, workshop information, teachers' page, method to contact the school and a shopping cart tied to a payment gateway.

 The website is under construction.
-What remains is storing subscriber contact info and implementing the payment gateway.
+What remains is implementing the payment gateway.

 ## Getting Started